Garry Templeton

 Garry Lewis Templeton (born March 24, 1956) is an American former professional baseball player and minor league manager.
-He played as a shortstop in Major League Baseball for the St. Louis Cardinals, San Diego Padres, and New York Mets from 1976 to 1991.
+He was a shortstop in Major League Baseball for the St. Louis Cardinals, San Diego Padres and New York Mets from 1976 to 1991.
 He was inducted into the Padres Hall of Fame.
+He managed in the minor and independent leagues from 1998 to 2013.